 Investing builds upon trust.
-And the same way we like to know our friends really well before borrowing them money, we should understand our investments before committing to them.
+And the same way we like to know our friends really well before loaning them money, we should understand our investments before committing to them.
 Throughout the site, we characterize our portfolios with the help of charts and metrics.
-In this post, we explain which of these we use and how to interpret them.
+This post explains which of these we use and how to interpret them.

 The primary objective of investing is to make a profit.
-Consequently, the first thing most investors wonder about is the return on investment.
+Consequently, most investors first wonder about their return on investment.

-In its purest form, we invest a dollar amount, wait patiently for our investment to grow, and get paid back a larger amount.
-Here is how this looks like in our metrics:
+In its purest form, we invest a dollar amount, wait patiently for our investment to grow, and get paid a larger amount later.
+Here is what this looks like in our metrics:

-The example shows how our Pick Me Up strategy grows an investment of $1,000 made in January 2007 to more than $4,500 in April 2020.
+The example shows how our Pick Me Up strategy grew a hypothetical investment of $1,000 made in January 2007 to more than $4,500 in April 2020.
 To put this number in context, we use benchmarks.
 In this example, we use SPDR’s S&P 500 ETF (SPY) as a reference, learning that Pick Me Up outperformed the benchmark.

 While these absolute numbers are very intuitive, they are not always easy to compare.
 To address this issue, we calculate the Compound Annual Growth Rate, often abbreviated as CAGR.

 This number expresses the growth of our investment as an annual percentage.
-Our Pick Me Up strategy grows by a little more than 12% per year over the simulation period.
+Our Pick Me Up strategy grows by slightly more than 12% per year over the simulation period.
 This number assumes that all gains stay invested; they are continuously compounded.

 We can find the same information on the Equity Chart.
 Horizontally, we see the time axis: starting in January 2007 and ending in April 2020.
-Vertically, we have the dollar value of our investment: starting at $1,000 and ending at $4,500.
+Then, vertically, we have the dollar value of our investment: starting at $1,000 and ending at $4,500.